 Dealing with Discrepancies between Employee and Government Provided Information

 There are several reasons for the system to not immediately authorize an employee; here are the most common scenarios that take place:

 Most issues will be resolved within a week of submitting an online I-9, but in problematic cases, the employee will have to submit documentation and photographs to establish his or her identity and authorization to work in the U.S. If the employee cannot establish his or her identity and authorization to work in the U.S., then you must terminate his or her employment to avoid liability.

 Employment eligibility verification rules are subject to change and can involve complicated issues for some businesses.
 Since the federal government holds you and your business responsible for compliance, you'll want to be sure that the policies and procedures you have in place are effective.
-Contact a local attorney for a free initial legal assessment to learn how they can help you with this and other compliance issues to ensure that your business stays on the right side of the law.
+Contact a local employment law attorney to help you with this and other compliance issues in order to ensure that your business stays on the right side of the law.